rollbar/rollbar-cli/README.md

 error payload, which is usually set in the config options for Rollbar.js.
 See [Source Maps](https://docs.rollbar.com/docs/source-maps) for more information.

-`--signed-url`: This is the optional parameter.
-When specified, all source map files are compressed and uploaded as one zip file via signed url directly from the user's environment.
+`--signed-url`: This is an optional parameter.
+When specified, all source map files are compressed and uploaded as one zip file via signed url directly.

 Example:
 ```